learn-co-curriculum/skills-based-js-intro-to-variables/README.md

 word = "hey";
 ```

-When you enter `rword` you should see `hey`.
-But that feels pretty tedious, using two lines like that when in Ruby we could do it in one.
+When you enter `word` you should see `hey`.
+This works, but feels pretty tedious.
 Thankfully we can declare and define a variable all on one line:

 ```js
 var word = "hey";